PloneGov-IT/pd.prenotazioni/README.rst

 In order to track modification the product adds the booking content type to the reposository tool.

-The custom event log has to be enabled adding to the instance part of your buildout this snippet::
+The custom event log has to be enabled setting a custom property ``logfile``, adding to the instance part of your buildout this snippet::

   zope-conf-additional +=